 For the online keynotes BigBlueButton will be used.
 Links to the lectures will be provided beforehand.
-Participants can stay in workshop rooms for keynotes.
+The 24.-26.08 keynotes are online and are also broadcast in Jakobi 2-226.
+The 27.08 keynote will have the lecturer Maximilian Schichs on-site physically in Jakobi 2-226 and be shown in BBB.
 Please bring headphones in order to avoid echo effects etc during discussions.

 In the last few years, we have seen a surge in applications of two novel techniques in archaeology: agent-based modelling and network science.
 They seem to come with bold claims on their potential to revolutionise how we do archaeology but where exactly do we place them on the epistemological spectrum?
 Are they simply new tools for data analysis or something more?

 In this introductory presentation, I will define, explain, and discuss the family of methods related to studying complex systems, and show their place within the archaeological research process.
 I will sketch out the ways in which these methods have transformed other disciplines and how they relate to the larger field of complexity science.
 Finally, I will highlight the issues and challenges that archaeology still needs to overcome to unlock the full potential of agent-based modelling and network science for our discipline.